GeekyAnts/nativebase-docs/docs/3.2.x/migration/button.md

 Migrating Button components can broadly described in these points:

-- No need to wrap you text inside `Text` component anymore.
+- No need to wrap your text inside `Text` component anymore.
 - `isDisabled` prop can be used to disable the button.
 - Icons in Button:
   `leftIcon` and `rightIcon` are the new alternative to iconLeft and iconRight respectively and they accept **tsx.Element**.